MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-sysupdate-access-old-edge.md

 2. Install the [Beta channel](https://www.microsoftedgeinsider.com) of the new version of Microsoft Edge.

    > [!NOTE]
-   > This side-by-side solution is less complex and requires less management that the detailed solution described next in this article.
+   > This side-by-side solution is less complex and requires less management than the detailed solution described next in this article.

 ## How operating system (OS) changes are triggered